Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Gauge Settings](/images/getting-started/walkthrough/gauge-settings.png "Gauge Settings")

 Set the block title to "Temperature" and select your application from the application dropdown.
 The gauge has two ways to display itself.
 One is a simple number, which is what you'll want for this, and the other is a dial.
+Select `Number Gauge`.

 Set the duration to `Last received data point`.
 Gauges can also display aggregates over time.
 So if you were to select a time range, a new field would appear in the block data section where you could specify how to aggregate the data.
 For example, you could display the average temperature over the last 24 hours.

 For the block data, set the label to ˚F, which is an arbitrary string that will appear under the number.
-Set the device ID to the ID of your device and set the attribute to "temp".
+Typically this would be the units for the data being displayed.
+Set the device ID to the ID of your device and set the attribute to `temp`.
+The attributes correspond to the attributes we defined for our device and the attributes that the workflow is currently populating with weather data.

 What this does is pull the most recently received value for the temp attribute from the device ID and displays it on the dashboard.
 Click `Add Block` to view it on your new dashboard.